Attempted assassination of Mikhail Gorbachev: Attempt

 On 7 November 1990, during the annual October Revolution Parade, Shmonov disguised himself with a fake moustache and a wig, and joined a column of demonstrators moving towards the Lenin Mausoleum, where the Soviet leadership was standing to observe the parade.
-He was armed with two bullets, both meant for Gorbachev, although he later admitted that if one had been enough, he would have used the other to kill Anatoly Lukyanov, the chairman of the Supreme Soviet, who was accompanying Gorbachev.
+He was armed with two shotgun cartridges, both meant for Gorbachev, although he later admitted that if one had been enough, he would have used the other to kill Anatoly Lukyanov, the chairman of the Supreme Soviet, who was accompanying Gorbachev.
 Shmonov carried a note in his pocket, which he had written in anticipation of his potential death, clarifying that he intended to kill Gorbachev.
-At approximately 11 AM, when he was just 47 meters away from the Mausoleum, Shmonov raised his sawed-off shotgun and fired two shots at Gorbachev, but a police officer seized the barrel mid aim, redirecting the shots skyward, after which a crowd of undercover KGB agents disguised as civilians overpowered him.
+At approximately 11 a.m., when Shmonov was just 47 meters away from the Lenin Mausoleum, he raised his sawn-off shotgun and fired two shots at Gorbachev, but a police officer seized the barrel mid aim, redirecting the shots skyward, after which a crowd of undercover KGB agents disguised as civilians overpowered him.

 Aftermath

-Shmonov was admitted to a mental institution, where he remained for four years until 1995, even after the Soviet Union had dissolved.
-In 1999, he tried to run for the State Duma, but was rejected by the local election commission.
-He has since become a human rights activist.
-Gorbachev lost power the following year after the dissolution of the Soviet Union, and died in 2022 at the age of 91.
+Shmonov was held in pre-trial detention for a year before being declared insane and admitted to a mental institution, where he remained for four years until 1995, even after the Soviet Union had dissolved.

+In 1999, Shmonov tried to run for the State Duma in Saint Petersburg, but was rejected by the local election commission.
+Shmonov has since become a human rights activist.